arlogy/jsu/doc/jsu_csv_parser.md

 Resets all parsing data (updated/collected during `readChunk()`).
 After calling this function, the parser properties will have the same values they had when the parser was created (i.e. before any data was parsed).
-Thus, this function can be used to parse unrelated CSV content using a single parser.
+Thus, this function can be used to allow the use of a single parser to parse unrelated CSV content.

 ## Parsing smaller parts of a larger CSV string